 It helps people not to fall asleep inwardly amidst the entangling influences of life, especially in the midst of the hypnotizing influence of activity.

-It makes people remember that nothing external has any significance, that everything must be done without caring about results.
+It makes people remember that nothing external has any significance, that everything must be done without caring about results (non-attachment).

 -Paraphrase from the Lecture ‘Birdlip, February 15, 1943 –